Cycling74/min-devkit/HowTo-Contribute.md

 Your pull request should:

 * Include a description of what your change intends to do
-* It is desirable, but not necessary, for all the tests to pass at each commit.
+* The final commit of the pull request must pass all tests on all platforms or it will not be considered.
+It is desirable, but not necessary, for all the tests to pass at each commit.
 Please see [ReadMe.md](./ReadMe.md) for instructions to build and run the test suite.
-* Have clear and unambiguous commit messages
+* All commits must have clear and unambiguous commit messages, linked to Github issue tracker number (for example, the commit message includes the text "see #1974" to link it to issue number 1974.)
 * Include appropriate tests
     * Tests should include reasonable permutations of the target fix/change
     * Include baseline changes with your change